mixxxdj/manual/source/chapters/microphones.rst

 .. _microphones-direct-monitoring:

-Direct monitoring
+Direct Monitoring
 -----------------
-Direct monitoring with a :ref:`loopback input<microphones-loopback-input>` is the recommended way to use microphones with Mixxx for most users.
+Direct monitoring with a :ref:`microphones-loopback-input` is the recommended way to use microphones with Mixxx for most users.
 Except for audio interfaces built into computers, most audio interfaces with microphone inputs support direct monitoring.
-However, not all audio interfaces that support direct monitoring also have a loopback input feature.
+However, not all audio interfaces that support direct monitoring also have a loopback input.

-Direct monitoring routes the audio from the audio interface's inputs directly to its outputs to avoid the latency of sending it into the computer and back out with :ref:`software monitoring <microphones-software-monitoring>`.
+Direct monitoring routes the audio from the audio interface's inputs directly to its outputs to avoid the latency of sending it into the computer and back out with :ref:`microphones-software-monitoring`.
 At the same time, the audio interface sends the input into the computer so Mixxx can record and broadcast it.

 .. figure:: ../_static/direct-monitor-signal-path.png
    :align: center